 This unit encompasses many teams in itself.
 Included in this unit, are Community Service Officers, Crime Prevention and School Resource Officers.

-Crime Prevention: is also apart of the Community Services Unit.
-This unit is staffed by two full-time employees.
+Crime Prevention is part of the Community Services Unit.
+It is staffed by one Community Outreach Coordinator.
 This unit is also enhanced with several dedicated citizen volunteers.
 It provides numerous programs and presentations to the community.
 Some of the programs provided by Crime Prevention include: Neighborhood Watch, Safety Town, Residential/Commercial Security Inspections, Lock Out Crime, Operation Identification, Citizen Police Academy, Ride Along Program, Child Safety Fair, National Night Out, tours of the police department, community problem solving/mediation, Crime Prevention/ChildSafety Displays, Chronic Disorderly Property Enforcement.

-The Crime Prevention Unit also puts on presentations regarding many of the above topics and any crime prevention topic.
-Call our Crime Prevention Unit for more info: (541)726-3731.
+The Crime Prevention puts on presentations regarding many of the above topics and any crime prevention topic.
+Call our Community Outreach Coordinator for more info at (541)726-3731.

 Neighborhood Watch: The benefits of organizing and participating in the Neighborhood Watch (NW) program translates into a higher quality of life.
 The program establishes a team concept of working together and looking out for one another.
 NW groups forge partnerships with the Police Department to create strong neighborhoods better to resist criminal activity.

 - Request info from Crime Prevention Unit (541)726-3731